 - 1 quart fresh strawberries (about 1 1/2 pounds), hulled and chopped (that's 1 quart before chopping)

 - 1/4 cup maple syrup

 - 1-2 tablespoons fresh thyme leaves (depending on how herbal you want your preserves)

 - In a medium sized bowl, combine the chopped strawberries, maple syrup, thyme leaves, and lemon juice.
 Stir them up and set aside for 10 minutes to soften.

 - Transfer the strawberry mixture to a wide stainless steel frying pan heated to high, and cook, stirring constantly, until your strawberry jam gets nice and thick.
 The mixture will go from the consistency of pie filling to thick, dense preserves in this time.
 When McClellan says that they're ready "when you can pull a spatula through the cooking fruit and it doesn't immediately rush to fill the space."
 It took me about 15-16 minutes.

 - Transfer the preserves into your jar(s), and let them cool a bit before putting on the lid(s) and sticking the jar into the fridge.
 Enjoy!

 - The original version of this recipe called for 1 cup of honey.
 Sugar is a natural preservative, which I imagine is why the original used so much more sweetener.

-- If you do want to try properly canning these, I'd recommend checking out this FAQ from Ball.
+- If you do want to try properly canning these, I'd recommend checking out this article from Healthy Canning.
 It has so much useful info!
 You will also need to use a full 1 cup maple syrup - canning recipe ratios shouldn't be monkeyed with!

 - The cooking time on the original recipe is 8-12 minutes.
 If you're using more sweetener, your strawberries will soften more in the bowl, so you won't need to cook them for as long as I did.